mutating/skelet/README.md

 - [ ] If you try to use environment variables on Windows in case-dependency mode, an exception will be raised
 - [ ] Check that the action is triggered only after the assignment
 - [ ] Add the ability to pass a list of functions for validating values
+- [ ] Add automatic detection of the value validation function's signature, and if it allows, pass the old field value as well